Tools & Maintenance

 When you register orders of manufactured parts, the necessary tools are automatically reserved.
 In the priority planning, you'll find information about these tools.
 You can also filter orders that use the same tool in order to save set-up time.
 On the order document, the tool is displayed including information about location and instructions, if any.

-When starting an operation on the order, the tools will be withdrawn.
+When starting an operation on the order, the tools will be withdraw.
 When the operation is reported as finished, the tools will be returned.

 Withdrawal and return can also be reported separately.
 Withdrawal ordered via pick lists, and return is monitored via a withdrawal list.
 In the withdrawal list, withdrawn tools are shown per warehouse, department, and work center.
 You can see the status of the operations and manufacturing orders to which the tools are withdrawn.
 You can also see when the tools are planned to be returned.